kaushik-naskar/BattleShip/README.md

 # BattleShip

-In this project we have developed the battleship game for 1 player vs Computer Please find the console results  in comment
+In this project we have developed the battleship game for 1 player vs Computer Please find the results  in OUTPUT.TXT

 Initially totalhits is the sum of the health of the ships.
 When there is a hit totalhits is decremented by 1